 A decade into making her living off of music alone, Maddi Mae has played well over 400 shows – solo and as a member of psychedelic and folk rock bands.
 In September 2020, she released her debut six-song record called Quiet Corners, recorded with Kyle Millers of the band Tow’rs.

 From music blog Two Story Melody: “Amid Maddi Mae’s succulent vocals and the infectious, simplistic artistry of the song’s folk tone, the most compelling aspect of “Here Right Now” is its sheer confidence.
 “Here Right Now” exemplifies a brutal honesty and proud transparency that begs for a spot alongside [Julia] Jacklin on Spotify’s “Badass Women” playlist.
 [The song] rests at the corner of persuasive rhetoric and equally compelling melodies— it’s an utterly powerful track.”

 From music blog Ear to the Ground: “Sounds like something you could have heard late one night in the early 60s bringing down the lights in a honky-tonk . . .
 This is what should be on country music radio, but we’re happy to claim it over here in the indie Americana world.”

 Always credit the appropriate photographers when using press photos.

-¼ inch input for guitar through pedal board, XLR for mic
+¼ inch input for guitar through pedal board, vocal mic, banjo mic

 Mic for Fender Princeton Reverb amp, XLR output (2 optional) from VoiceLive2